-The 2016 EUSPR conference will be held in Berlin, Germany from October 31st – November 2nd 2016.
-The main theme is “Sustainable Prevention in a Changing World” and this year’s conference will include keynotes on developing and understanding sustainable prevention systems, prevention responses to the health and social needs of populations in transition, and rapidly emerging health challenges.
+The 2016 EUSPR conference was held in Berlin, Germany from October 31st – November 2nd 2016.
+The main theme was “Sustainable Prevention in a Changing World” and the conference included keynotes on developing and understanding sustainable prevention systems, prevention responses to the health and social needs of populations in transition, and rapidly emerging health challenges.

-EUSPR will hold four pre-conference workshops on 30th October 2016.
+EUSPR held four pre-conference workshops on 30th October 2016.
 Please see the link at the top of the page for details.

-Please see the following links for details of the travel instructions (including booking reserved hotels), awards to be presented at the conference, social events, and Early Career events.
+Please see the following links for details of the awards presented at the conference, social events, and Early Career events.

-We have assembled an exciting programme of plenary speakers who will be addressing:
+We assembled an exciting programme of plenary speakers who addressed:

 - Developing evidence-based guidance on prevention for migrant populations in the EU